kiet21042003/AI_playing_2048/Intro_to_AI_Project/README.md

 - Each subdirectory includes a README file in which the instruction is contained.

 ## List of member
-- Our team consist of 4 members:
+- Our team consists of 4 members:
 1. Phạm Tuấn Kiệt       20214909
 2. Nguyễn Quang Tri     20210860
 3. Nguyễn Thanh Bình    20210106